Callaway Golf Company: History

 In 1986, Callaway hired a billiard cue designer, Richard C. Helmstetter, as a consultant.
 Helmstetter was named chief club designer that same year and introduced computer-controlled manufacturing machines.
 With his help and that of Glenn Schmidt, the company's master tool maker, the company developed the original Big Bertha driver using large-volume (190cc) steel clubhead.
-The Big Bertha driver grew to 290 cc in 1997.
+The Big Bertha driver grew to 290 cc in 1997 and grew to be popular in play due to the larger clubhead size increasing the driver's moment of inertia and thus it's forgiveness.

 In 1996, the company hired Roger Cleveland as chief club designer and in 2002, launched the Callaway Golf Forged Wedges, constructed from carbon steel with modified U-grooved faces.

 In 1996, Callaway announced development of a new golf ball, under the leadership of Chuck Yash, the former head of Taylormade Golf.
 Callaway Golf spent three years developing the ball and a state-of-the-art production facility.
 The company invested $170 million in research and development, and construction of the 225000 sqft production facility.

-Callaway Golf Company engineers, recruited from Du Pont and Boeing, used aerodynamic computer programs (first used by Boeing and General Electric) to evaluate more than 300 dimple patterns and more than 1,000 variations of ball cores, boundary layers, and cover materials to create the new Rule 35 ball.
+Callaway Golf Company engineers, recruited from DuPont and Boeing, used aerodynamic computer programs (first used by Boeing and General Electric) to evaluate more than 300 dimple patterns and more than 1,000 variations of ball cores, boundary layers, and cover materials to create the new Rule 35 ball.
 They settled on only two versions of the Rule 35 ball—choosing to develop a "complete-performance" ball rather than separate balls developed for spin, control, distance, and durability.
 Ely Callaway explained the company's product development objectives as follows: "We have combined all of the performance benefits into one ball so players no longer need to sacrifice control for distance, or feel, or durability.
 Each Rule 35 ball contains a unique synergy of distance, control, spin, feel and durability characteristics.
 This eliminates confusion and guesswork in trying to identify the golf ball that is right for each individual golfer."